Mick McGowan: Career

 McGowan last played on the PDC pro tour in the Killarney Pro Tour 1 in October 2013 and his last regional match was in the Ireland Players Championship 6 in April 2014.
 He was once Ireland's top ranked player.
 Mick picked up the 2006 Ireland Open Classic title with a 7-0 (sets) win over Kevin Painter in the final in Castlebar, County Mayo.

-It marked a successful 12 months for Mick, who reached the final of the PDPA Players Championship in Scotland in November 2005 before qualifying for the Las Vegas Desert Classic the following June.
+McGowan reached the final of the PDPA Players Championship in Scotland in November 2005 before qualifying for the Las Vegas Desert Classic the following June.
 He knocked out America's Ray Carver 6-3 in the first round before losing to Wes Newton at the last 16 stage.
 The Irishman went down 8-7 to Mark Walsh in the third round at the 2006 UK Open Darts finals, but bounced back in Las Vegas to come through the qualifiers.

 In the 2007 PDC World Darts Championship he reached the second round before losing to Phil Taylor 4-1 in sets, despite achieving an average of 101.82.
-He lost in the same round the next year, this time to youngster Kirk Shepherd, who reached the final.
+He lost in the same round the next year, this time to Kirk Shepherd, who reached the final.
 In the US Open Darts in 2007 he reached the 5th round before losing to Canadian John Part.

-In the 2008 Las Vegas Desert Classic, McGowan made a reasonable impression.
-He played Terry Jenkins in the first round and lost 6-4 in a tight game.
-He also qualified for World Grand Prix finishing Ireland's number 1 player in the order of merit.
+In the 2008 Las Vegas Desert Classic, McGowan played Terry Jenkins in the first round and lost 6-4.
+He qualified for World Grand Prix finishing Ireland's number 1 player in the order of merit.
 He drew Jenkins yet again and was beaten 2-0 in sets.

-McGowan began sliding down the world rankings in 2009 after a run of bad form led by illness where he was diagnosed with hemochromatosis, where he had too much iron in his blood, 2500 ferritins which was way over the average of 50 ferritins.
+McGowan began sliding down the world rankings in 2009 after a run of bad form led by illness where he was diagnosed with hemochromatosis, where he had too much iron in his blood.
 He had to go to hospital every week from January to have a pint of blood taken out to thin the iron which affected his practise due to chronic fatigue.
 McGowan was given the all-clear on the eve of the 2009 World Grand Prix.

-In 2010 Mick was defeated by the struggling Wayne Mardle in the UK Open by 6 legs to 3.
+In 2010 Mick was defeated by Wayne Mardle in the UK Open by 6 legs to 3.